 Your brand’s content strategy should not be just about yourself.
 To create value for customers, you need to produce meaningful content for your customer base – the content they actually need and which helps them grow.

-To educate your customers, you can share how-to guides, tutorials, or webinars depending upon the topic.
+To educate your customers, you can share how-to guides, tutorials, or host webinars depending upon the topic.
 You can even publish brand-specific articles (product information and features) that teach users on making the most of your product or services.
 This will help your brand foster a learning community that engages with your brand to get something more than what you sell.

 Let’s see how General Electric keeps audiences engaged with valuable content: